amarmer/The-Polymorphic-PImpl-Idiom/README.md

-# An Alternative to the Classic PImpl Idiom
+# An alternative to the classic PImpl idiom

 ## Introduction